-To understand the Wall, we need to first understand why it was built.
+To understand this, we need to first understand why The Great Wall was built.
 Most Great Wall histories tell us that it was built in order to keep out “nomadic tribes from the north”.
 But who were they exactly?

 Nearly half of Modern China is desert, mountain or arid plateau, particularly in the north.
 Throughout China’s history, the people from these unforgiving “northern steppe” areas lived in close proximity (often overlapping territories) with the Chinese.
 These northern nomads were certainly not all homogenous, however they shared many similarities and had distinctively different cultures and languages from the Chinese.